ayewo/nativelink-rbe-benchmarks/README.md

 # Nativelink Benchmarks
 This benchmark uses [Change Point Detection](https://en.wikipedia.org/wiki/Change_detection) (CPD) to catch regressions in performance.
-The CPD calculations are done using the (incubating) [Apache Otava](https://github.com/apache/otava) project currently at v0.6.0.
+The CPD calculations[^1] are done using the (incubating) [Apache Otava](https://github.com/apache/otava) project currently at v0.6.0.
 Otava is written in Python.

 ## Apache Otava
-The tool supports posting regressions it finds to Slack, if a valid [`SLACK_BOT_TOKEN`](https://github.com/apache/otava/blob/9bce358eb9e27d5b11e23b0667c452f3bf189dc8/otava/resources/otava.yaml#L27-L28) is added to the `otava.yaml` config file.
+The tool supports posting results it finds to Slack, if a valid [`SLACK_BOT_TOKEN`](https://github.com/apache/otava/blob/9bce358eb9e27d5b11e23b0667c452f3bf189dc8/otava/resources/otava.yaml#L27-L28) is added to the `otava.yaml` config file.

 ## Target Repo
 The OSS project adopted for the Nativelink benchmarks is the [LLVM project](https://github.com/llvm/llvm-project).
 LLVM is massive C/C++ monorepo that is well-known among developers as platform for building compiler toolchains.